git-cola/git-cola/docs/git-cola.rst

 on the command line.

-You can navigate through the list of files using keyboard arrows as well as the ergonomical and vim-like `j` and `k` shortcut keys.
+You can navigate through the list of files using keyboard arrows as well as the ergonomic and vim-like `j` and `k` shortcut keys.

 There are several convenient ways to interact with files in the `Status` tool.

 Selecting a file displays its diff in the `Diff` viewer.
-Double-clicking a file stages its contents, as does the the `Ctrl-s` shortcut key.
+Double-clicking a file stages its contents, as does the `Ctrl-s` shortcut key.

 `Ctrl-e` opens selected files in the configured editor, and `Ctrl-d` opens selected files using `git difftool <https://git-scm.com/docs/git-difftool>`_